 Digital Signature vs Digital Certificate – The Key Differences!

-What are Digital Signatures and Digital certificates?
+What is Digital Signature and Digital certificate?
 The question might have popped into your mind when you come across these two names.
 With the rise in the digital market, digitization is closely linked to all our social and business processes as it improves the efficiency, quality, consistency, and accessibility of processes.

 Digital signatures and digital certificates are security solutions that can secure your data from these cyber thieves.
 Though these words are a bit similar, their synonyms and functions are completely different.